Campbell-Muscle-Lab/SLMeasure/docs/pages/tutorial/start_new_measurement_using_brightfield_images/start_new_measurement_using_brightfield_images.md

 <a href="media/file_open.png" target="_blank">![File open](media/file_open.png)</a>

 An image should now be displayed in the Brightfield panel (red rectangle).
-The loaded image is a permeabilized preparation from the left ventricle.
+The loaded image is a permeabilized preparation from the left atria.
 We expect to see a sarcomere length ranging from 1.9 - 2.3 um in this example.

 <a href="media/image_loaded.png" target="_blank">![Image loaded](media/image_loaded.png)</a>